susicharis7/mobile-programming/app/src/main/java/com/example/README_AFTER_PULL.md

 - [2025-5-9]: Added login screen
 - [2025-5-9]: Added register screen and navigation
 - [2025-5-10]: Added theme colors and typography
+- [2025-5-12]: Added more screens and navigation bar at the bottom
 ```

 ---